 The coffee gear I usually use

-I don't test gear in a pristine studio.
-I test it in real life.
+I don't test gear in a perfect studio setup.
+I test it the way most people actually use it.

-This is the part of the review that decides whether a machine is a joy to own or a burden you avoid using:
+This is the part of a review that shows whether a machine is a joy to own or something you slowly stop reaching for:

 • The 6:00 AM factor.
 Is the workflow intuitive when you're half asleep?